RTÉ Radio 1 Folk Awards: History

 On 1 May 2018 at a launch in Vicar Street, Dublin, RTÉ Radio 1 announced that it would host the inaugural RTÉ Radio 1 Folk Awards at Vicar Street on 25 October of that year, with the event being broadcast live on RTÉ Radio 1 on the night.
 The RTÉ Radio 1 Folk Awards were to be the first dedicated folk awards held in Ireland, with nine awards categories showcasing and honouring the richness and diversity of folk music talent in Ireland.
 This would be held in addition to TG4's annual Gradam Ceoil awards, the premier award event in traditional Irish music.

 RTÉ Radio 1 later put out a call for designers and craftspeople to design and produce the trophies for the winners at the inaugural RTÉ Radio 1 Folk Awards.
 The competition invited candidates to create a series of nine commissions, one for each of the awards categories.
 The purpose of this competition was to promote and highlight the talent and skills of the craft and design sector and to build a collection of unique awards that reflect the diversity of Ireland's rich talent and heritage through folk music, craft and design.
 Three candidates were shortlisted based on their work and a statement describing how they would incorporate the heritage of Irish folk music into their design.
 The winner of the commission, artist Fiona Mulholland was invited to discuss the work as part of RTÉ Radio 1's Arena programme.

-Design concept of the inaugural RTÉ Radio 1 Folk Awards 2018-2020: Harvest: (To gather).
-A gathering of guitar petals to evoke ‘Connectedness’, by artist, Fiona Mulholland.
+The award is in the shape of a guitar pick.
+According to Mulholland, the guitar pick is an universal symbol for guitar playing, and reminiscent of flower petals, in line with the Harvest theme.
+The awards are 35 centimetres tall and 14 centimetres wide.